 Interactions between sea turtles and Australian pelagic longline fisheries are rare.
-Australia considers that current sea turtle bycatch management and mitigation measures in place in its pelagic longline fisheries, principally the ETBF and WTBF fulfil Australia's obligations with FAO-Sea turtles.
+Australia considers that current sea turtle bycatch management and mitigation measure in place in its pelagic longline fisheries, principally the ETBF and WTBF, fulfill Australia's obligations to FAO-Sea turtles.
 Australia is also compliant with IOTC Resolution 12/04: On the Conservation of Marine Turtles and WCPFC CMM 2008-03: Conservation and Management of Sea Turtles.
-Additionally the Recovery Plan for Marine Turtles in Australia was developed by the Department of the Environment and adopted in July 2003.
+Additionally the Recovery Plan for Marine Turtles in Australia was developed by SEWPaC and adopted in July 2003.
 The primary objective of the plan is to reduce the detrimental impacts on Australian populations of sea turtles and promote their recovery in the wild.